Would you like to come aboard with us

 Are you able to do something to improve your quality of life?
 Can you take one extra step to do something you haven’t done before, with the necessary safety measures in place?
 We hope that the Sail For Epilepsy voyage will inspire you take your own personal voyage.

 Join our crew as a Virtual Shipmate by participating in our One More Step Challenge!
-To recognize your courage, we’ll add your first name to our hull so that you can come along for this exciting voyage.
+To recognize your courage, we’ll add your first name to our boat.

 In the One More Step Challenge…